koyeb/sandbox-container/docs/sandbox_executor.md

 - The server should be run in a properly isolated environment (container, VM, etc.)
 - The sandbox secret should be kept confidential and rotated regularly
 - Consider implementing additional path restrictions to prevent access to sensitive directories

+### Background Process Security

+- **Process Isolation:** Background processes run with the same permissions as the sandbox executor
+- **Resource Limits:** No automatic resource limits (CPU, memory) are enforced on background processes
+- **Process Cleanup:** Completed processes remain in memory until server restart; consider monitoring memory usage
+- **Log Storage:** Each process stores up to 10,000 log lines in memory; very verbose processes may lose older logs
+- **Process Persistence:** All process information is stored in memory only and lost on server restart
+- **Orphaned Processes:** If the sandbox executor crashes, background processes may continue running as orphans
+- **Concurrent Access:** The process management system is thread-safe and supports concurrent API calls

+### Best Practices for Process Management

+1. **Monitor Running Processes:** Regularly check `/list_processes` to avoid accumulating too many processes
+2. **Clean Up:** Kill processes that are no longer needed to free system resources
+3. **Log Management:** For very verbose processes, be aware of the 10,000 line log buffer limit
+4. **Error Handling:** Always check process status after starting to ensure successful launch
+5. **Timeouts:** Implement client-side timeouts when streaming logs to prevent hung connections
+6. **Resource Monitoring:** Monitor system resources (CPU, memory) as no automatic limits are enforced